,

 Intent

 At St. Philip’s, RE is at the heart of our curriculum and is underpinned by our Christian values.
-We aim to equip children with the knowledge and experience to become respectful, self-aware and open-minded members of our contemporary society in line with our British Values.
+We aim to equip children with the knowledge, understanding and experience to become respectful, self-aware and open-minded members of our multi-cultural society in line with our British Values.

 Aims of the curriculum: